 Before leaving for home, participants in the Chrysalis and Walk to Emmaus three day retreats are introduced to the concept of the Fourth Day.
 Fourth Day living includes follow-up with ongoing small group get-togethers and resources that Upper Room Spiritual Directors hope will continue to provide “spiritual guidance and nurture” to Chrysalis and Walk to Emmaus initiates.
 Recommended resources include authors who are Roman Catholic mystics such as St. Teresa of Avila and the Desert Fathers who are the Fathers of Contemplative Prayer.
 Books by Evelyn Underhill are also recommended as nurturing and guiding resources.
 Underhill was an Anglican mystic who believed that mysticism (meditation/contemplative prayer also known as “The Silence”) was the vehicle in which all religions could come into contact with the "Absolute" (God) however one perceived him to be—clearly not a concept found in scripture nor compatible with the exclusive gospel of Jesus Christ as the only way to the Father and to eternal life.

-These Chrysalis and Emmaus Walk spiritual renewal retreats are a potent blend of rat poison.
+This writer believes, that Chrysalis and Emmaus Walk spiritual renewal retreats are a potent blend of rat poison.
 Rat poison is 98-99% good stuff.
-And the higher the percentage of good ingredients the poison contains the more of it the rats are likely to ingest.
+And the higher the percentage of good stuff the poison contains the more of it the rats are likely to ingest.
 But in the end, it doesn’t matter how good the good stuff is, it’s that tiny 1% of bad stuff that kills the rat.

-New Age Christianity takes a close look at some of the ways, New Age teaching and practices are finding their way into our churches and the lives of Christians.
+New Age Christianity examines New Age teaching and how the practices find their way into Christian churches and lives.
 Spiritual Formation is one of those ways, and is defined as, the teaching and application of “spiritual disciplines.”
 The term almost always refers to incorporating some form of mantra meditation called contemplative prayer (also called breath prayers, praying the names of God, soaking prayer, centering prayer, etc..) into the practice of the Christian faith.
 These are Eastern forms of meditation rooted in pagan religious systems and cannot be found in the scriptures, indeed are warned against in the scriptures, yet many churches are introducing contemplative prayer into even their children’s programs.
-Contemplative prayer—meditation—is by far the main practice promoted by Spiritual Directors in leading church members onto the slippery slopes of Spiritual Formation which can corrupt believers from the simplicity of Christ by weaving unbiblical precepts and practices into the very fabric of their lives and faith.
+Contemplative prayer—meditation—is by far the main practice promoted by Spiritual Directors in leading church members onto the slippery slopes of Spiritual Formation which corrupts believers from the simplicity of Christ by weaving unbiblical precepts and practices into the very fabric of their lives and faith.
 Those who accept the contemplative paradigm, invariably become contemptuous of beliefs they consider to be evangelical and even of the Bible itself.